2014 (Volume 22, Number 2) issue of JSE is now available. The table of

 of this page) to make sure your paper is appropriate for JSE before you

-Data Sets and Stories (DSS) papers and revisions of papers originally
+Data Sets and Stories (DSS) papers to DSS Editor, Soma Roy, and

 send as an email attachment to firstname.lastname@example.org.
 Please follow the Guidelines for Data Contributors that

 were updated for the November 2010 issue to better reflect current publishing

 practices at JSE.

 Research on K-12 Statistics Education papers to the Research on K-12

 Statistics Education Co-Editors, Tim Jacobbe (email@example.com) and Anna Bargagliotti (firstname.lastname@example.org).
 Please follow the Guidelines for Authors when submitting